nibelungo66/device_cube_i7/README.md

 Run run.sh to build...???...profit?

-Thanks to wootever @ XDA for the code to fork, and the work to get it to where we are today.
+Thanks to Wootever and HypoTurtle @ XDA for the code to fork, and the help to get it to where we are today.

 RESIZE IMAGES
 -----